gsmainclusivetechlab/mmapi-php-sdk/sample/README.md

-# Running Sample Test Code
+# Running Sample Code Snippets

 The sample test codes are all completely independent and self-contained.
 You can analyze them to get an understanding of how a particular method works.